pierrejay/DS4432-lib/README.md

 - Simple control of both DAC channels
 - Source mode (+1 to +127) and sink mode (-1 to -127) support
-- Error checking and validation
+- Error checking and validation, readback mode for `set()` function
 - Compact code size

 ## Hardware Connection

-Connect your DS4432 to your Arduino/ESP8266/ESP32:
+Connect your DS4432 to your Arduino/ESP32/...:

 - VCC → 3.3V or 5V (DS4432 works from 2.7V to 5.5V)
 - GND → GND